You’re not listening well enough

 Using play we can help to circumvent these biases by, for example, allowing conflicting ideas to be encouraged.
 This is a safe way to encourage conflict which is often actively discouraged within organisations leading to entrenched groupthink.

-We can bring serious results from using exercises, liberating structures and play.
+We can bring serious results from using games, exercises, liberating structures and play.

 Get in touch with us and we can co-create new strategies that can help your organisation be ready for whatever the world throws at it.
 Let’s play!